An overlook at a favorite book of mine: Cadillac Desert.

 As we had been to Keota and the surrounding area a few years back, this exhibit resonated with us.

-No irrigation and dry land farming meant that this area was destroyed by the Dust Bowl.
+No irrigation and dryland farming meant that the Dust Bowl destroyed this area.

 Watching Ken Burns’ Dust Bowl documentary on PBS added more information and resonance to this horrific event in American history.

-Seeing this exhibit, watching the documentary and being aware of the recent events in the news all lead me to recently re-read a favorite book of mine: Cadillac Desert.
+Seeing this exhibit, watching the documentary, and being aware of the news’s recent events all led me to recently re-read a favorite book of mine: Cadillac Desert.

-Revised twenty years ago, this book was prescient about the challenges being faced now.
+Revised last in 1993, this book was prescient about the challenges now faced.

-The book is not just about the environmental impact however.
+The book is not just about the environmental impact, however.
 It is about the long history and politics of water rights in the west.
-From the early LDS pioneers and their use of irrigation, to John Wesley Powell on his trip down the Colorado River to the more recent machinations by William Mulholland and the Los Angles aqueduct system.
+From the early LDS pioneers and their irrigation to John Wesley Powell on his trip down the Colorado River to the more recent machinations by William Mulholland and the Los Angles aqueduct system.